JorgeRojo/token-baker/README.md

 > ✨ Accelerate your design system workflow.
 An AI-powered editor that helps you build, manage, and refine your design tokens from a simple prompt.

-**Token Baker** is a desktop utility that serves as an intelligent editor and manager for your design tokens.
-It helps designers and developers create consistent, structured token files by combining a file editor with an AI assistant.
+**token-baker** is a desktop utility that serves as an intelligent editor and manager for your design tokens.
+It helps designers and developers create consistent, structured token files by connecting to the powerful Google Gemini API.
 You can load an existing `tokens.json` file, describe a new UI component, and use a conversational AI loop to generate, refine, and add the exact token names you need.

 ## Key Features

-- **AI-Powered Scaffolding:** Uses a local, on-device large language model (LLM) to understand your natural language prompts and suggest required token names for your components.
+- **AI-Powered Scaffolding:** Uses the Google Gemini API to understand natural language prompts and suggest required token names.
-- **Conversational Refinement Loop:** Don't just accept suggestions.
-Iterate on them with follow-up prompts until the list of tokens is perfect.
+- **Conversational Refinement Loop:** Iterate on AI suggestions with follow-up prompts until the list of tokens is perfect.
 - **Full Token File Management:** Load, visualize, and edit existing `tokens.json` files in a clear tree structure.
 Save your changes back to the file.
 - **Convention-Based:** Enforces a structured and scalable naming convention inspired by industry-leading design systems.
-- **Offline First & Private:** Works entirely on your machine.
-No user prompts or data are ever sent to the cloud.

 ## Tech Stack